 The shortsea terminals and shortsea service providers are largely clustered in the Waal and Eemhaven area.
 The former ECT City Terminal (also known as ECT Home terminal for containers) will be redeveloped here into a dedicated shortsea hub.
 The concentration of many shortsea service providers at this location ensures fast transhipment.
 The facilities are connected with the intermodal network of rail, road and inland shipping.
-The future Container Exchange Route (CER, completion 2020) will ensure efficient exchange of containers between various terminals.
+The internal transport route will ensure efficient exchange of containers between various terminals.

 Read more about the unique redevelopment of the Eemhaven into a shortsea cluster.

 Various operators combine their shortsea services with feeder services that connect to scheduled intercontinental services.
 Shortsea entails the transport of freight that originates from and has a final destination within Europe.
 Feeder cargo originates outside Europe and is mostly transhipped in Rotterdam.
 This combination enables more frequent departures to even more European destinations for the sea transport of containers within Europe by shortsea vessel.

 Find your shortsea connection with the Navigate route planner